MrPolkadot/movie-night/README.md

 ## API LINKS
 * https://api.watchmode.com/
 * https://developer.themoviedb.org/docs
-Must have this visible "This product uses the TMDB API but is not endorsed or certified by TMDB."
+"This product uses the TMDB API but is not endorsed or certified by TMDB."

 ## Credits